Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 children or whatever.
 You're always making recourse to moral arguments.

 You just don't like it when we do it.
-No, the thing about you, though, is that all your positions are
+No, I don't know.

 personal decisions and morals for you that you want to impose on me.
 No, well, I think actually that statement that you just made, that's your personal opinion about how government should work.